WELCOME TO SARC

 Serving the Northern Rivers of NSW

-We packed down Sunday after the event completion, & between the rain showers, heading off the hill just after 15:30pm, stopping at Mountain View for a quick break before I made it home around 18:00, with Pat arriving home not long before 19:00.
+We packed down Sunday after the event completion, & between the rain showers, before heading off the hill just after 15:00pm, stopping at Coutts Crossing for a quick break before I made it home around 18:30, with Pat arriving home around 19:30.

-As always it was a great weekend on a hilltop doing what we enjoy, we are looking forward to the Winter Field Day in June.
+As always, it was a great weekend on a hilltop, flying the flag for SARC, & doing what we enjoy, we are looking forward to the Spring Field Day in late November.

-Thanks to all that supported & made contact with us during the event.
+Thanks to all that supported & made contact with us during the event, without you it would be nothing.

 Regards Graeme VK2QJ